-All applications must be submitted via the GrantSolutions.gov system at www.grantsolutions.gov.
+All applications must be submitted via the GrantSolutions.gov system.

 Documents that require a signature may be scanned and uploaded into the application package.
 In GrantSolutions.gov, the name of whoever submits the application automatically appears as the signature of the Authorized Representative on the SF-424.
-While GrantSolutions.gov will allow anyone enrolled in the system to submit an application, Treasury requires that the Authorizing Official, a full-time employee, submit the application.
+Treasury requires that the Authorizing Official, a full-time employee of the eligible entity, submit the application.
 Applicants may contact Treasury using the contact information provided below in the event of technical difficulties.